 Phase two will be completed in two sections;

-- Section B - junction two, to the northern section of the relief road by Autumn 2018
+- Section B - junction two, to connect with Phase 1 of the relief road by the end of the year 2018.

-The majority of construction work will not affect local residents or commuters as it is constructed on Ministry of Defence land to the west of Whitehill and Bordon.
-There will be occasions when diversions and road closures will need to be put in place, the County Council will ensure that disruption is kept to a minimum for the safety of road users and our workers.
+The remaining construction work (Section B) will not affect local residents as it is constructed on Ministry of Defence land to the north west of Whitehill and Bordon.
+There will be occasions when overnight road closures and diversions will be required at the Oakhanger Road junction.
+The County Council will ensure that disruption is kept to a minimum for the safety of road users and our workers.